 How do I cover my property if the occupancy changes or is vacant?

-The first thing to do is speak with the insurance professional insuring the property.
-Let them know the details of your plan such as:
+The first thing to do is to speak with the insurance professional insuring the property.
+Let them know the details of your plan, such as:

 - How long do you think the change will last?

-- How often are you checking on property?
+- How often are you checking on the property?

-- How will heat be maintained and monitored?
+- How will the heat be maintained and monitored?

 - Will you hire a property manager?

-Though insurance has become highly automated, there are often underwriters who have some leeway and ability to make judgements.
-It may be different if you live next door to a property you own and check on it daily vs the property being far away with no plan to have anyone look after it.
+Though insurance has become highly automated, underwriters have some leeway and ability to make judgments.
+It may be different if you live next door to a property you own and check on it daily vs. the property being far away with no plan to have anyone look after it.

 What if I don't tell my insurance company about a change to occupancy or vacancy?

-If you decide not to tell your insurance company of any changes and just take a risk, you really are taking a risk.
-Within the policy itself, there may be language indicating that there is no coverage for specific losses like freezing of pipes or heating systems if heat is not maintained or water shut off.
-(Even if you do maintain the heat, what if the power were to go out for several days?)
+If you decide not to tell your insurance company of any occupancy changes and take a risk, you really are taking a risk.
+There may be language within the policy itself, indicating that there is no coverage for specific losses like freezing of pipes or heating systems if heat is not maintained or water shut off.
+(Even if you maintain the heat, what if the power were to go out for several days?)